 As another Christmas approaches, I’m thinking about the least discussed event of that first Christmas.
 The Son of God, emptied of Heaven and dependent on a young mother, goes into exile in Egypt.
 Out of Egypt God will call His Son, the Vine.
 If I miss that connection, then I’m missing the Life, not only of the Christmas story, but the entire Great Story itself.

-my guilt is not hidden from you.
+You, God, know my folly; my guilt is not hidden from you.
+Psalm 69:5 (NIV)

 A few months ago I discussed prophetic writing in my Wayfarer Weekend podcast The Beginner’s Guide to the Great Story Part 7.
 Two of the things discussed in that podcast was that the prophetic exists throughout the Great Story, not just in the writings of the prophets themselves and that the prophetic (like all metaphor) can be layered with meaning.